 Fellows have the opportunity to work with a multi-disciplinary team with a child psychiatrist and clinical psychologists to assess and diagnose children with suspected ADHD, learn about medication management, and participate in behavioral parent training and adolescent organizational skill groups.

 The Feeding Recovery Clinic provides intensive feeding intervention services for children with severe feeding difficulties and developmental delays.
 The clinic is developing effective strategies to wean children off gastrostomy tubes and nasogastric tubes, as well as prevent tube placement.
 The Feeding Recovery Clinic team includes two speech therapists, a dietician, a behaviorist, a child psychiatrist and a developmental behavioral pediatrician.

 Fellows will participate in assessing children with supervising attendings in Genetics and genetic counselors in order to understand the genetic basis of neurodevelopmental disorder.
-In addition, fellows will gain exposure on their Down Syndrome clinic rotation to the medical, developmental, and behavioral management of children with Down syndrome.

 Child and Adolescent Psychiatry